-• The possibility to include emissions from tobacco use since 1980 will be investigated.
+- The possibility to include emissions from tobacco use since 1980 will be investigated. - All emissions from tobacco smonking for year 2019 will be updated.

 4.6 Other industrial production (NFR 2H)

 Other industrial production includes pulp and paper industry and food and beverages industry.
 NMVOC and particle emissions are typical emissions for these categories.
 Also sulphur dioxide, ammonia, dioxins and zinc emissions are generated.